nikhilcusc/CoroFlask/README.md

 	- [ ] Take averages instead of showing just the dates's values.
 - [x] Add a back button.
 - [ ] Update to select any county from a drop down. (new branch)
-	- [ ] Implement drop down over a text box.
+	- [x] Implement drop down over a text box.
+		- [x] Get county names based on state selected.
+		- [x] Use this county name to display the charts.
+		- [ ] Include all US states.
+Currently, Arizona and California are only selectable.
+	- [ ] Extend this to include other countries, if possible!
 - [x] Fix reading CountyName from a list.
 - [x] Add empty validation check on entered County Name.
 	- [ ] Improve validation checks.
 Maybe use a list of countynames and compare if the entered text is one of them?